SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Bolts of fabric flew from the bag, landing on every corner of her bedspread.
 There were lots of colors and more than one shade of some colors.

-Pinkie pointed to each one as she said its color, "white, blue, pink, purple, light blue, green, light pink."
+Pinkie pointed to each one as she said its color.
+"White, blue, pink, purple, light blue, green, light pink."

-Pinkie looked inside the bag, finding dozens of differently colored gemstones, "there's more in here," she said as she dumped then in the center of her bed.
+Pinkie looked inside the bag, finding dozens of differently colored gemstones.
+"There's more in here," she said as she dumped then in the center of her bed.

 "Looks like we have a lot to work with," Fluttershy said.

-"We sure do," Pinkie said before looking over the pile of dress ingredients splayed out on her bed, "Rarity made my dress pink, should we make her dress white?"
+"We sure do," Pinkie said before looking over the pile of dress ingredients splayed out on her bed.
+"Rarity made my dress pink, should we make her dress white?"
 Pinkie asked, picking up the white bolt of fabric.

 "That sounds good," Fluttershy said.

 Pinkie brought the bolt of fabric and gave it to Fluttershy.

-Fluttershy began by unrolling a few lengths of fabric, "hold this," she said, giving the end of the fabric to Pinkie.
+Fluttershy began by unrolling a few lengths of fabric.
+"Hold this," she said, giving the end of the fabric to Pinkie.

 Pinkie took it between her hooves before Fluttershy got some scissors and cut the fabric at the bolt end.

 Fluttershy placed the cut fabric over the ponnequin, centering it on its back.

-Pinkie looked at Fluttershy, asking, "how do you make a dress?"
+Pinkie looked at Fluttershy.
+"How do you make a dress?"

 Fluttershy answered, "I don't know, all we can do is think it through.
 I know we made Rarity's dress for the Gala, but that was already designed, now we have to design and make the dress."